YuHongShanghai/ChinaCOVID-19/README.md

 # ChinaCOVID-19
-Data analysis of daily new cases of COVID-19 in China
+Data analysis of daily new cases of COVID-19 in China based on Python